My Facebook is Bipolar

 When I first started visiting, FB ignored me.
 For hours each day, I would feed it and talk to it.
 I found new friends and brought them by to visit.
 I brought games, apps, and even pictures!
 FB just gave me the silent treatment.
 I was sure our relationship was at a dead end.
 Sure…trust takes time, and some relationships are needier than others, but this was truly disheartening.
 After about a week, I was ready to give up and call in The Facebook Whisperer.

 I fretted about what to do next and decided to give FB some space for a while.
 You know, some time to ponder where we stand and all that.
-We weren’t really at a point in our relationship where I could just put on a blue dress and fix everything with a Lewinski, and a little time apart was the only other option I could think of.
+We weren’t really at a point in our relationship where I could just put on little black dress and fix everything with a striptease, so a little time apart was the only other option I could think of.
 Well let me just say – it worked like magic!

 I came back a few days later and FB was all over me!
 There were notes and messages, and little red love numbers everywhere!
 I was utterly amazed.
 FB started bringing all these new friends over, and to tell the truth, some of them did seem a little sketchy – but we were having such a great time together!
 I was just so happy that we were canoodling and having fun…I didn’t realize how wild things were really getting.